LLNL/units/docs/user-guide/to_string.rst

 Stream Operators
 ----------------

 Output stream operators are NOT included in the library.
-It was debateable to include them or not but there would be a lot of additional overloads that would add quite a bit of code to the header files, that in most cases is not necessary so the decision was made to exclude them.
+It was debatable to include them or not but there would be a lot of additional overloads that would add quite a bit of code to the header files, that in most cases is not necessary so the decision was made to exclude them.
 The `to_string` operations provide most of the capbilities with some additional flexibility, and if needed for a particular use case can be added to the user code in a simple fashion

 .. code-block:: c++